kubek2k/heroku-aws-lambda-buildpack/README.md

 ## The problem

+While being a wonderful idea AWS Lambda doesn't provide any mechanisms neither for continous delivery, nor for configuration externalisation.
+Current state of service causes users to perform manual deployment of lambdas representing same logic, but different environments (dev/stage/prod).
+Additionally, there is no notion of configuration attached to lambda instances, which induces either a need to keep (supposedly secret) configuration along with lambda code, or to build env specific artifacts.

 ## Idea

 This is an attempt to make configuration and pipelines management of lambdas a little bit less painful.